Atrium Health Wake Forest Baptist Brenner Children's Hospital Kids' Day

 USTA North Carolina will be organizing the day’s activities.
-These activities center around the fundamentals, skills, and fun of tennis.
-Brenner Kids' Day is offered and FREE to the public.
-“Bo,” the Winston-Salem Open’s mascot, will be making an appearance along with some special guests who will be participating in our superhero theme this year.
-There's no telling who might be flying by or dropping in...
+These activities center around the fundamentals, skills and fun of tennis.
+Brenner Children's Hospital Kids' Day is offered and FREE to the public.
+“Bo,” the Winston-Salem Open’s mascot, will be making an appearance along with some special guests.